ignacioaj/ia2-assistant/README.md

 }
 ```

+The Back-End handles the conversation history internally, so the Front-End only needs to send the appropriate `session_id` with subsequent messages.

+---

 ## 💰 Usage protection

-Because the assistant is publicly accessible, API usage is protected by a cost-based limit.
+Because the assistant is publicly accessible, API usage is protected by a cost-based daily limit.

 The current limit is: